Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Scottish Travellers Days

-The Romani people (also known as the Roma) are traditionally nomadic itinerants living mostly in Europe, as well as diaspora populations in the Americas.
-Historically, the Romani are widely known in English as Gypsies or Gipsies, a word that has fallen into disuse due to connotations of illegality and irregularity.
-Scottish Travellers, also historically termed gypsies, consist of a number of diverse, unrelated communities that speak a variety of different languages and dialects that pertain to distinct customs, histories, and traditions.
-Scotland has had a Romani population for at least 500 years, distinct from the native Highland traveller, and shares a common language and heritage with the English Gypsies and Welsh Kale.
+The word "gypsy" historically refers to the Romani people (also known as the Roma), traditionally nomadic itinerants living mostly in Europe, as well as the diaspora populations in the Americas.
+Though the term has fallen into disuse, in Scotland, there are four distinct communities that identify themselves as Gypsies or "Travellers": Indigenous Highland Travellers, Romani Lowland Travellers, Scottish Border Romanichal Travellers (Border Gypsies) and Showman (Funfair Travellers).
+These diverse, unrelated communities speak a variety of different languages and dialects that pertain to distinct customs, histories, and traditions.
 They enjoyed a privileged place in Scottish society until the Reformation, when their wandering lifestyle and exotic culture brought severe persecution upon them.
-James MacPherson (1675–1700) was a Scottish outlaw, famed for his Lament or Rant, a version of which was rewritten by Scottish poet, Robert Burns.
-The original version of the lament is alleged to have been written by Macpherson himself in prison on the eve of his execution, November 16th, 1700, for the charge of being a robber and an "Egyptian" (from which the term "gypsy" originates).
-MacPherson was said to be the illegitimate son of a Highland laird, MacPherson of Invereshie, and a beautiful Tinker or gypsy girl that the laird met at a wedding!
+Indigenous Highland Travelers are known as the "Ceàrdannan" ("the Craftsmen") or sometimes "Summer Walkers" and would often earn money as tinsmiths (tinkers), hawkers, horse dealers or pearl-fisherman.
+James MacPherson (1675–1700) a Scottish outlaw, famed for his Lament or Rant, was said to be the illegitimate son of a Highland laird, MacPherson of Invereshie, and a beautiful gypsy girl that the laird met at a wedding!